 We have buses that are absolutely crammed on a regular basis.
 We have buses that run on very close frequencies, as close as every five or six minutes.
 We have situations where the buses are running in a platoon, because there are so many people trying to ride that they won't fit on one, or two, or three, sometimes they won't even fit on four buses, all coming into the campus and the downtown area at the same time.
 So, keeping all of that squared away is critically important, and it is a big, big challenge.

-Over the last half dozen years, CATA has gone from having virtually no GPS space technology to having a very complete system.
+Over the last half dozen years, CATA has gone from having virtually no GPS-based technology to having a very complete system.
 We now have the ability to track in real time the location of every bus that's out on the street.
 We even have the ability, through the automatic passenger counters, to have a very good approximation of how many people are on each bus at any point in time.

 And it makes it very, very helpful for the folks who are working to dispatch the service on the street to be able to keep track of what's happening and take corrective action when we see that buses are falling behind schedule, or buses are getting overcrowded, or we have other idiosyncrasies that need to be dealt with.
 It's a very sophisticated approach, but it's one that has proven to be incredibly beneficial.